SASSA Older Persons Grant South Africa – 2026 Complete Guide

 SASSA Older Persons Grant

-In order to apply for the SASSA Older Persons Grant, it is important that you meet the criteria to apply (note that these criteria are subject to change).
-The criteria is as follows:
+In order to apply for the SASSA Older Persons Grant, you must meet all of these criteria:

 • You must be a South African Citizen, a Permanent Resident or a Refugee